bioinfo-pf-curie/mpiBWA/README.md

 ------------

 This program optimize access file and parallelized the jobs for BWA-MEM alignment.
-The input are fasta files of pair reads sequenced with Illumina technology.
+The input are fastq files of pair reads sequenced with Illumina technology.
 Batch of 100M bases are loaded and aligned assuring the result is identical to classic BWA.